 The requirements for implementing ISAS are relatively simple.
-All that is needed is a computer running MATLAB and an operator with sufficient imaging experience to download and implement the SPM (statistical parametric mapping) analysis.
-NOTE: ISAS has been tested and confirmed to work with SPM2 and the following MATLAB versions - 6.1, 6.5.1, and 7.0.4.
-In order to ensure correctness, both Matlab and SPM should be kept updated with the latest service packs and patches.
-Refer to the software setup section of our site for more information.
+All that is needed is a computer running either BioImage Suite or MATLAB with SPM and an operator with sufficient imaging experience to download and implement the analysis.
 On this site, we provide detailed instructions for implementing ISAS.
 In addition, we have made our database of normal SPECT pairs freely available, so that other centers can independently test and validate the method with their own patient populations.
-We also provide a sample analysis, and description of difference imaging with RView, which can be done as a rapid check on ISAS results.
-We hope that this work will begin to fill the need for epilepsy SPECT image analysis, by providing a freely available method that can be implemented anywhere. --Blumenfeld lab
+We also provide sample analyses, and description of difference imaging with other simpler tools, which can be done as a rapid check on ISAS results.
+We hope that this work will begin to fill the need for epilepsy SPECT image analysis, by providing freely available methods that can be implemented anywhere. --Blumenfeld lab

 Contact Us